 • Out of stock

-75% Mourvèdre; 25% Syrah The Keermont 4 Barrels Rosé 2024 is a barrel fermented Rosé made up of three barrels of Mourvèdre and one barrel of Syrah.
-The Mourvèdre grows high up in the Steepside vineyard and the Syrah grapes come from the Sweetwater vineyard lower in the valley which ripens very late allowing us plenty of time to pick some nice fresh grapes for the Rosé.
+100% Mourvèdre The Keermont 4 Barrels Rosé 2025 is a barrel fermented Mourvèdre rosé.
+The Mourvèdre grows high up in the Steepside vineyard on the North facing slopes of the Helderberg.
+The low yields give us the fruit intensity that we are looking for to make a high quality, complex rosé.
 Winemaking: The batches are harvested early (before they are very ripe) for freshness in the wine.
 The grapes are left on the skins for about an hour to draw just the right amount of colour before being basket pressed.
 The juice is fermented in seasoned French oak barrels and left to settle for about 6 months before being bottled by hand.
-Total of 1156 bottles and 50 Magnums produced.
-TASTING NOTE Pale onion skin pink in colour, this wine has powerful aromas of ripe strawberry, litchi, and watermelon.
-The palate is soft and textured with vibrant acidity.
-Beautiful tropical and stone fruit flavours are complimented by vanilla undertones.
-Drink now, but will last for at least 5 years.
-ANALYSIS Alc: 14.0% pH: 3.39 TA: 4.9 g/L RS: 2.1 g/L TSO2: 58 mg/L VA: 0.60 g/L VINTAGE REPORT A cold, wet winter set the vines up for the growing season.
-The early season ran smoothly, but unfavourable conditions during flowering led to a smaller crop that we initially expected.
-A series of heat waves in the second half of the ripening season saw the small crop ripening quickly.
-The crop was down by 30% although the quality is looking excellent.
+Total of 1100 bottles and 50 Magnums produced.
+TASTING NOTE Pale onion skin pink in colour, this wine has powerful aromas of ripe strawberry, litchi, pear, and watermelon with a light herbal note.
+The palate is soft and textured, but a fresh acidity and mineral element add weight.
+Beautiful tropical and stone fruit flavours are complimented by vanilla undertones to give the wine a lovely long finish.
+Drink now, but will last for 5 years at least.
+ANALYSIS Alc: 13.5% pH: 3.44 TA: 4.9 g/L RS: 1.89 g/L TSO2: 98 mg/L VA: 0.33 g/L VINTAGE REPORT 2025 will be regarded as a good, if not great, vintage.
+Weather conditions were generally favourable, and the harvested grape quality and analysis looked excellent.